KYQiu21/bridging_theme_hmmer/README.md

 ## Usage

 To play with this dataset, CyToStruct application should be installed in Cytoscape at first.
-For any questions, please contact <kaiyuqiu4@gmail.com> for help.

 To look into a specific bridging theme pair in the network, you should:
 1. Configure Cytoscape with the YAML script *yaml_cross_fold_themes_with_domains* (Apps -> Configure CyToStruct -> load file, please revise the YAML script according to this [tutorial](https://bitbucket.org/sergeyn/cytostruct/wiki/Home)).
 2. For a specific bridging theme (an edge in the network), right-click the edge and go to PyMOL/BioEdit to see the structure and sequence alignment.